Get an understanding of the Danish consultation draft for the new bill on time registration.

 Are there exceptions to the time registration requirement?

 Yes, there will be some exceptions from the time registration requirement.
 For example, some management positions and particularly trusted positions can be exempt from the requirement.
 In addition, there may be specific agreements or collective agreements that apply to certain industries or positions which may result in additional exceptions.
-It is expected that the exact details and limitations of these exceptions will be further elucidated when the upcoming bill is presented in the Dansh Parliament.
+It is expected that the exact details and limitations of these exceptions will be further elucidated when the upcoming bill is presented in the Danish Parliament.

 For how long must data be stored?